learningequality/velox/docs/using-velox.md

 #### Minimum arguments required to run Velox
 In this configuration, two parameters are necessary:
-- path to the Kolibri virtualen
+- path to the Kolibri virtualenv
 - path to the Kolibri source code

 This can be accomplished either by using command line arguments: